 It is creamy and thick in consistency.
 Has a white colour with pearly finish and has a light scent.
 The company claims that it works for all skin types.
 It has a deep cleansing action without leaving the skin dry and stretchy.
 We shall see how far the claims made, are true.

 You really do not need a lot of product.
 Infact, the very first time I took the quantity similar to my liquid cleanser and my hand and face were full of white foam.
 The company suggests to foam up the cleanser, wash it off with lukewarm water and then finish with cold water.
 Because of it’s creamy and almost shaving foam like texture, I decided to use it on dry face and just rinsed thoroughly.
 It did leave a film that was not sticky but did not gave me a clean feel afterwards.
-Next time, I emulsified the cleanser with few drops of water and surprisingly, I got that “clean feel”.
+Next time, I emulsified the cleanser with few drops of warm water and surprisingly, I got that “clean feel”.
 So according to me, this cleanser is best used on wet face and emulsified a bit before foaming up while massaging on the face.